|Nutrition Facts (per serving)|

 1/4 cup cilantro leaves

-In a medium bowl, combine all the marinade ingredients: yogurt, olive oil, minced garlic, grated ginger, ground cumin, ground coriander, chili powder, turmeric, and sea salt.
+In a medium bowl, combine all the marinade ingredients: yogurt, olive oil, garlic, ginger, ground cumin, ground coriander, chili powder, turmeric, and sea salt.

 Place the fish pieces in the bowl and toss them with the marinade to coat well.
-Cover the bowl with plastic wrap and let it marinate in the refrigerator for 1 hour.
+Cover the bowl and let it marinate in the refrigerator for 1 hour.
 Do not leave the fish out at room temperature.

 Remove the fish from the heat and serve topped with red onion slices and cilantro leaves.